ThomasAdam/lswm/README.md

 lswm
 ====

-Potential new Window Manager; see README for notes.
+Potential new Window Manager; see TODO for ideas, etc.